rmed/zoe-archivist/README.md

 When creating a card, you must send a mail with subject `Archivist new` and mail body:

 ```
-section: where the new card will be stored

 title: title of the card
 desc: small description of the card